-Trademark use in Commerce: In order to register a trademark, the trademark must be used either internally or internationally.
+Trademark use in Commerce: To register a trademark, the trademark must be used either internally or internationally.
 Only trademarks that are used to sell goods/services that involve different U.S. states or countries other than the U.S. may be registered as a trademark.
-In fact, the trademark must be used in connection with the goods/services offered.
+The trademark must be used in connection with the goods/services offered.
 Acceptable use is generally defined as follows:

 In the case of goods: the mark must appear on the goods, the container for the goods or the displays associated with the goods, and the goods must be sold or transported on a commercial basis.
 The product must be sold/sent across national lines to qualify as an interstate trade.
 The product must be sold/sent to another country to qualify for international trade.